ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

   * The **Manager** service role for {{site.data.keyword.cloudcerts_short}} in **All resource groups**
 2. The user must [reset the API key for the region and resource group](/docs/openshift?topic=openshift-users#api_key_most_cases).<p class="warning">When the API key is reset, the previous API key that was used for the region and resource group is deleted.
 Before you reset the API key, check whether you have other services that use the existing API key, such as a [key management service (KMS) provider](/docs/openshift?topic=openshift-encryption#keyprotect).</p>
 3. After the cluster has access to the updated permissions in the API key, the creation of the {{site.data.keyword.cloudcerts_short}} instance is automatically triggered.
 Note that the {{site.data.keyword.cloudcerts_short}} instance might take up to an hour to become visible in the {{site.data.keyword.cloud_notm}} console.
-4. Verify that your cluster is automatically assigned an {{site.data.keyword.cloudcerts_short}} instance.
+4. Verify that your cluster is automatically assigned a {{site.data.keyword.cloudcerts_short}} instance.
   1. In the {{site.data.keyword.cloud_notm}} console, navigate to your [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external}.
   2. Expand the **Services** row.
   3. Look for a {{site.data.keyword.cloudcerts_short}} instance that is named in the format `kube-<cluster_ID>`.
 To find your cluster's ID, run `ibmcloud oc cluster ls`.